griphiam/markphilpot_com/content/2007/312_writers_on_strike_what_to_do.md

 <img src="http://upload.wikimedia.org/wikipedia/en/9/9d/Undeclared_DVD.jpg" style="float: right" height="185" width="135" /><em>Undeclared</em>
 Seasons: ½

 And we pick up where we left off, this time with only 15 episodes (those bastards).
-I don't know much about it yet, but I assume its fairly analogous to F&amp;G, just moved up a few years -- college years.
-If it is anywhere near the quality of F&amp;G, I'll treat it as season two of F&amp;G, so I can actually claim to have a full season!
+I don't know much about it yet, but I assume its fairly analogous to F&G, just moved up a few years -- college years.
+If it is anywhere near the quality of F&G, I'll treat it as season two of F&G, so I can actually claim to have a full season!

 Its unfortunate because I think Judd Apatow's talents are better suited to the television episode format, rather than feature length movies.
 A brief look at his <a href="http://www.imdb.com/name/nm0031976/">imdb profile</a> suggests he's staying with producing films.
 I hope he does decide to make a return to the small screen, and I will eagerly await.

-(Supposedly there's lots of cameos from F&amp;G, so that should be fun)
+(Supposedly there's lots of cameos from F&G, so that should be fun)

 <img src="http://upload.wikimedia.org/wikipedia/en/thumb/b/b4/Farscape_Intro.jpg/250px-Farscape_Intro.jpg" style="float: right" height="172" width="250" /><em>Farscape</em>
 Seasons: 4+mini-series